Seeing Stars: Final Resting Places of the Stars

 (Click here to see a partial map of this mausoleum).

-Tucked away in a his own family room at the far end of the Sanctuary of Gratitude is Phillip Wrigley (1894-1977), son of William Wrigley, the man who gave us Wrigley spearmint chewing gum.
-He also owned the Chicago Cubs baseball team as well as the island of Catalina (where the team held their annual Spring Training for 30 years).
-Phillip inherited the chewing gum empire, and helped preserve the natural beauty of Catalina.
+Tucked away in his own family room at the far end of the Sanctuary of Gratitude is William Wrigley (1861-1932), the man who gave us Wrigley spearmint chewing gum.
+He also owned the Chicago Cubs baseball team, as well as the island of Catalina (where the team held their annual Spring Training for 30 years).
+His son Phillip Wrigley (1894-1977), who inherited the chewing gum empire, owned the Cubs, and helped preserve the natural beauty of Catalina, is also buried here.
 The Wrigley family's hilltop home on the island is still a tourist attraction.

 And right across the main hallway from the Pieta is the family crypt of Herbert Eaton himself (1881-1966), the man who created the Forest Lawn parks.
 His epitaph reads: "I believe, most of all, in a Christ that smiles and loves you and me."